 Head & Neck Surgery

-Throat cancer refers to a category of conditions that includes: tonsil cancer, cancer of the larynx (laryngeal cancer), cancer of the pharynx (pharyngeal cancer) and tongue cancer.
+When non-surgical treatments cannot ease your symptoms or treat your condition, doctors often recommend surgery to throat cancer patients.
+Throat cancer refers to a category of conditions including: tonsil cancer, cancer of the larynx (laryngeal cancer), cancer of the pharynx (pharyngeal cancer) and tongue cancer.

 The size, stage and location of the tumor will determine the type of surgery that your doctor recommends.
 There are two main types of throat cancer surgery: open surgery and transoral surgery (through the mouth).

 Open surgery to remove throat cancer requires your surgeon to make a long incision through the jaw and throat.
 Your surgeon may also need to break the jawbone to access the tumor.
 While open surgery allows your surgeon to see the inside of your throat and surrounding tissues, there are drawbacks for patients.
 It can cause disfigurement, difficulty eating, speaking and swallowing.1 Reconstructive or plastic surgery may be needed to rebuild the bones or tissues removed during surgery.